-Human Chorionic Gonadotropin (HCG) Novarel®, Pregnyl®: A hormone of early pregnancy that is monitored to determine viability of the gestation.
+Human Chorionic Gonadotropin (HCG) Novarel®, Pregnyl®: A hormone of early pregnancy that is monitored to determine the viability of the gestation.
 This hormone is also used as an injection to induce ovulation and maturation of the oocyte (egg) in ovarian stimulation protocols.

 Human Menopausal Gonadotropin (HMG): A purified extract of LH and FSH, the hormones secreted by the pituitary gland to stimulate the ovary.
-It is a commercial preparation used by injection to facilitate development of multiple follicles in treatment cycles.
+It is a commercial preparation used by injection to facilitate the development of multiple follicles in treatment cycles.

 Hypothalamus: A portion of the brain that stimulates the pituitary gland to secrete LH and FSH in order to stimulate ovarian follicle development.